Personal Biography and Testimony

 Lima Home Bible Studies with businessmen and political officials resulted in a new mission work in La Molina.
 It was finally organized into a church in 2009.

 In 2001 established a Perúvian based interest free revolving loan fund, “Project Perú” to buy land and improve church buildings.
 One hundred local churches have benefited many of which have totally repaid their original loans and even second and third loans.
+In 2020 the fund PP gave a sizable amount of money through local Baptist churches for COVID relief.

 In 2019, we celebrated that Peruvian churches, led by Peruvian pastors, have repaid to the fund PP over one million American dollars to the fund.
 Which means the base fund has rotated several times and has grown to from a little over 200 thousand too a quarter million because of offerings from Peruvian churches.